shimelsD/shimelsd.github.io/content/publications.md

 sections:
   - block: collection
     content:
-      title: List of my publications
+      title: List of my publications from content
       text: Below is a list of my publications.
 You can also look at <a href="https://scholar.google.ca/citations?user=eL7Ies8AAAAJ">Google Scholar</a>.
 design:
   spacing: '5rem'